Sumanachar/AI-voice-Assistant/README.md

- CHAT GPT BASE AI VOICE ASSISTANT
+ CHAT GPT BASE AI VOICE ASSISTAN

   Installation

 To install the required libraries, run the following commands in your terminal:

           sudo apt-get install portaudio19-dev